 Colorado Safe Routes to School Projects

-2016 SRTS Infrastructure Applications
+2016 SRTS Infrastructure Application and Guidelines

-Funded Projects by School Locations.
-CDOT Regions 1-5.
+Funded Projects by School Locations: CDOT Regions 1-5

 Click on the map to find schools and other organizations in Colorado that have received Safe Routes to School awards since 2005.
-The map is divided into CDOT Regions 1 through 5.
-Click on any location pin to display a snapshot of information regarding a specific project.

 If your school or community is seeking funding for a Safe Routes to School program, please view the application information below.

 There are currently two types of funded SRTS projects: